Work in progress

 - Revised version (2023) supervised by Suresh Naidu awarded Columbia’s Wueller Prize for runner-up best pre-dissertation proposal

-Economic disruption, cultural anti-persistence, and intimate-partner violence (with Tanushree Goyal)
+Economic disruption, cultural anti-persistence, and intimate-partner violence

 Political transition under environmental stress